BFarkascode/STM32_DMADriver/README.md

 -	11.5 DMA interrupts
 -	11.6 DMA registers

-Lastly, for the IRQs, there isn’t really a good part in the refman to explain them specifically.
+Lastly, for the IRQs, there isn’t really a good part in the reference  manual (refman) to explain them specifically.
 The “EXTI” and the “NVIC” sections can give a hint on how they work, but information is somewhat sketchy.
 I suggest playing with a button IRQ – see the NVMDriver project on how to use the blue button on the nucleo for this purpose – and figure it out by doing.

 ## Particularities
 ### With the peripheral (in this project, the ADC)